 - We hired a car and drove close to 1700 km.

 - We rode trams in Munich, cycled in Berlin, took the U-Bahn & S-Bahn in Hamburg.

 We did something that would interest the kids too.
 So they spent time in parks, streams, playpens, fed ducks, cycled around in a village farm, fed snails (if placing a leaf close to a snail counts!) in the Englischergarten, steered a boat (or so they thought they were doing!), visited a submarine, ate LOTS of ice-cream (Magnums were still not available in India then).
 So when we wanted to do some serious sight seeing they let us be.

-In Munich we ate most of our meals at this little Italian place close to our B&B. He knew no English and we knew no German.
-So we communicated in an unique manner – I spoke Spanish and he would reply in Italian and we somehow managed to never make a mistake with the order.
+In Munich we ate many meals at this little Italian place close to our B&B. He knew no English and we knew no German.
+So we communicated in a unique manner – I spoke Spanish and he would reply in Italian and we somehow managed to never make a mistake with the order.